Global Payroll

 Minimum Wages

-Employers in South Africa are legally obligated to adhere to this minimum wage.
-Failure to comply may result in penalties imposed by the government.
-It’s important to note that businesses experiencing financial difficulties may be exempt from this requirement.
+Employers in South Africa are legally obligated to adhere to the applicable minimum wage.
+Failure to comply may result in enforcement action and penalties under the relevant legislation.

 Working Hours and Overtime Pay

 • Normal Working Hours: In accordance with the Basic Conditions of Employment Act (BCEA), the maximum normal working time permitted is 45 hours per week.
-This translates to nine hours per day excluding lunch breaks for a five-day workweek, or eight hours per day excluding lunch breaks for schedules spanning more than five days.
+This translates to nine hours per day excluding meal intervals for a five-day workweek, or eight hours per day excluding meal intervals for schedules spanning more than five days.

-• Overtime Pay: Overtime work is voluntary and requires mutual agreement between employer and employee.
-The maximum allowable overtime is three hours per day or 10 hours per week.
-Compensation for overtime is set at 1.5 times the normal wage rate, except for Sundays and public holidays, where it must be paid at double the normal rate.
-Alternatively, time off may be granted in lieu of payment, subject to agreement with the employee.
+• Overtime Pay: Overtime work is subject to agreement between employer and employee.
+The maximum allowable overtime is 10 hours per week.
+Compensation for overtime is set at 1.5 times the normal wage rate.
+Alternatively, paid time off may be granted in lieu of payment, subject to agreement with the employee.

-• Definition of Overtime Work: Overtime hours are any hours worked in excess of the employee’s contracted normal working hours.
-For instance, if an employee’s standard workweek is 45 hours, any hours beyond this threshold qualify as overtime.
+• Definition of Overtime Work: Overtime hours are any hours worked in excess of the employee’s normal working hours, subject to the BCEA and any applicable sectoral rules or bargaining council arrangements.

 Payroll Cycle